-Effective practice in work-based learning during the Covid-19 pandemic in Visaginas TVPMC - Lithuania
+Effective practice in work-based learning during the Covid-19 pandemic in Visaginas TVPMC determined by the fact that learners/students are only sent to companies where the workplace environment provides a 'best fit' with the VET curriculum.

 The mission of Visaginas Technology and Business Vocational Training Centre is to train employees with high professional qualifications and competencies, to meet the expectations of the learner and to create conditions for further learning and the pursuit of new competencies and qualifications.